Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 I do not.

-For canon characters, especially internet-connected ones, the opening often becomes part of the model’s understanding of the character.
+For canon characters, especially those built for LLMs trained on internet-derived data, the opening often becomes part of the model's understanding of the character.

 The opening is not only read by the player.

-It is often absorbed by the model.
+It is also interpreted by the model.

-A strong script can be weakened by a bad starter.
+A strong script can be weakened by a poor starter.

-A starter can activate exactly the fallback patterns the script was designed to prevent.
+A starter can unintentionally activate the very fallback patterns the script was designed to prevent.

-The opening should support the character architecture.
+The opening should reinforce the character architecture.

-Not fight against it.
+Not compete with it.

 ---

 # 3. The Introduction Establishes.
 The Starter Activates.

-I do not treat the introduction and the starter as interchangeable blocks.
+I do not treat the introduction and the starter as interchangeable.

-They serve different functions.
+They serve different purposes.

-In general, I think of them like this:
+I generally think of them like this:

 **Introduction = stable context**
 **Starter = active demonstration**

-The introduction is used to establish:
+The introduction establishes:

 - the version of the character
 - the situation that already exists
 - the necessary context
-- the user’s practical role
+- the user's practical role
-- the facts already true at the beginning of the roleplay
+- the facts that are already true when the roleplay begins

 The starter should not repeat that work.

-Once the situation has been established in the introduction, the starter should begin from that base and activate it.
+Once the situation has been established, the starter should begin from that foundation and activate it.

-The starter may rely on facts that were already established.
+It may rely on facts already established.

 It should not summarize them again.

 In practice, I avoid using the starter to:

-- re-explain why the characters live together
+- explain again why the characters live together
-- re-explain why the marriage exists
+- explain again why the marriage exists
-- summarize the mission, arrangement, or obligation again if the introduction already established it
+- summarize the mission, arrangement, or obligation if the introduction already established it
-- repeat the general context already provided by the introduction
+- repeat the general context already provided

 The introduction establishes the situation.

-The starter shows how that situation exists concretely in the present scene.
+The starter demonstrates how that situation already functions inside the current scene.

 ---

 # 4. Build Facts, Not Emotional Conclusions

-I prefer to establish situations rather than define emotions.
+I prefer establishing situations over defining emotions.

-Facts are stable.
+Facts remain stable.

-Interpretations can evolve.
+Interpretations should remain flexible.

 Examples: